 Area Malfunction Potential Exceedance Preventative Measures Reactive Response 10 Loss of ID Fan because of impeller failure Fugitive emissions.
 (1) ID fan is periodically checked during the plant outages.
 (2) Inspections by operators If preventative measures fail to manage problem, spent activated carbon feed will manually be stopped by the operator upon identification of malfunction.
 11 Loss of ID Fan due to moisture buildup in fan housing from condensation.
 Fugitive emissions.
-(1) ID fan is periodically checked during plant inspections.
-(2) Inspections by operators If preventative measures fail to manage problem, spent activated carbon feed will manually be stopped by the operator upon identification of malfunction.
+(1) ID fan is periodically checked during plant inspections.(2) Inspections by operators If preventative measures fail to manage problem, spent activated carbon feed will manually be stopped by the operator upon identification of malfunction.
 12 Draft Sensor plugged up Fugitive emissions.
-(1) Sensor port periodically checked during plant inspections.
-(2) Inspections by operators If preventative measures fail to manage problem, spent activated carbon feed will manually be stopped by the operator upon identification of malfunction.
+(1) Sensor port periodically checked during plant inspections.(2) Inspections by operators If preventative measures fail to manage problem, spent activated carbon feed will manually be stopped by the operator upon identification of malfunction.
 13 Malfunction of thermocouples in furnace DRE, dioxins, CO Thermocouple elements are located in the Reactivation Furnace (RF-2).
 (1) Failure of thermocouples causes burner system to shut down (2) Thermocouples are periodically checked during plant inspections and thermowells are visually inspected during shutdowns.
 (3) Inspections by operators.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 14 Furnace roof arch fails Fugitive emissions.
 (1) Roof checked inspected during plant outages (2) Inspections by operators and/or maintenance personnel.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 15 Furnace hearth door fails.
 Fugitive emissions.
-(1) Doors periodically checked during plant outages.
+Doors periodically checked during plant outages.
 (2) Inspections by operators and/or maintenance personnel.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 16 Furnace hearth brickwork Fugitive emissions possible.
 (1) Brickwork periodically checked during plant outages.
 (2) Inspections by operators and/or maintenance personnel.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 17 Furnace Discharge Chute Fails Fugitive emissions possible.
-(1) Outlet chute periodically checked during plant outages.
+Outlet chute periodically checked during plant outages.
 (2) Inspections by operators and/or maintenance personnel.
 If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
 18 AFTERBURNER (AB-2) Slag buildup on burner in Afterburner causes low Afterburner temperature while spent activated carbon is in the multiple hearth.
-DRE, dioxins, CO If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.
+DRE, dioxins, CO (1) Interlocks are set to stop spent activated carbon feed before reaching permitted parameter limit and to increase natural gas feed rate to increase temperature.
+(2) Inspection of burners by operators and/or maintenance personnel.
+If preventative measures fail to manage the problem, spent activated carbon feed will be manually stopped by the operator after malfunction is identified.